opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 ## Status- to work-based

 In Status-based mode, it is possible for work packages to have a %&nbsp;Complete value (defined by the status) without having values for Work or Remaining work.
-In other words, the latter to fields can be empty.
-However, when switching to work-based mode, work packages with a %&nbsp;Completevalue also need to have values for Work and Remaining work (since the %&nbsp;Complete is not directly editable but is rather derived from the other two values).
+In other words, the Work and Remaining work can be empty.

+However, when switching to work-based mode, work packages with a %&nbsp;Complete value also need to have values for Work and Remaining work (since the %&nbsp;Complete is not directly editable but is rather derived from the other two values).

 In this case, OpenProject will retain the original value for %&nbsp;Complete that was there mode change, but will not allow you to edit it.
 Instead, you will be able to input Work and Remaining work, thereby overwriting the previous value with a new computed value: